“Nothing Gold Can Stay” by Robert Frost

 10. Vocabulary of the difficult used in the poem “Nothing Gold Can Stay” by Robert Frost:

-1️⃣ Hue – Color or shade
+1️⃣ Hue – Colour or shade

 Synonym: Tint, Tone

-Antonym: Colorlessness
+Antonym: Colourlessness

 Example: The artist chose a bright hue for the painting.